Super Commando Dhruva: Nagraj aur Super Commando Dhruv

 Many fans estimated that Raj special one (SPCL#1) might have even reached the 4 million copies sold record which is more than special issue SPCL#8 "Nagraj and Bugaku" but it was never confirmed.
 However, this single title broke all records for a comic book sale of multistarer crossover in India and set the mark for the entire Indian Comic Book Industry.
-The spectacular success of this Raj Comics Special issue No.1 paved the way for a whole new era for Super Commando Dhruv and raj comics, followed by a chain of other Dhruv's monumental special hits like Grand Master Robo, Nagraj aur Bugaku, Khooni Khilone, Awaz ki Tabahi, Doctor Virus, Samri ki Jwala, Atma ke Chor, Maine Mara Dhruv ko, Hatyara Kaun, Vampire and Chumba ka Chakravyuh — but it all started with this one, the comic that proved the power of the Indian superhero crossover as first comic book of Two heros together became the undisputed Sales King.
+The spectacular success of this Raj Comics Special issue No.1 paved the way for a whole new era for Super Commando Dhruv and raj comics, followed by a chain of other Dhruv's monumental special hits like Grand Master Robo, Nagraj aur Bugaku, Khooni Khilone, Kirigi Ka Kehar, Awaz ki Tabahi, Doctor Virus, Samri ki Jwala, Atma ke Chor, Maine Mara Dhruv ko, Hatyara Kaun, Vampire and Chumba ka Chakravyuh — but it all started with this one, the comic that proved the power of the Indian superhero crossover as first comic book of Two heros together became the undisputed Sales King.
 Despite the huge number of prints in 1990, an original, first-printing, mint-condition book is very rare to find nowadays.

 However, amidst the euphoria of record-breaking success, a significant portion of the readership later felt a sense of injustice regarding the portrayal of one of the heroes.
-Die-hard fans quickly pointed out what they saw as major flaws in the storyline, believing it weakened the Dhruva character.
-The core of the controversy, as in this issue, Dhruva was depicted killing a large number of criminals, a drastic and jarring departure from the "no-kill, no-gun" code that was foundational to the Super Commando Dhruva character established by his original creator, Anupam Sinha.
-This narrative weakness and the shift in character ethics were directly attributed to the fact that SPCL#1 was written by Sanjay Gupta, the writer famous for the darker, more violent world of Nagraj and Doga, and not by Dhruva's creator, Anupam Sinha.
-This unique editorial decision created a fascinating but weak story, albeit flawed, piece of comics history—a testament to the clash of two creative sides.
+Super Commando Dhruv's die-hard fans quickly pointed out what they saw as major flaws in the storyline, believing it weakened the Dhruv's character and other raj comics star characters.
+The core of the controversy, as in this issue, Dhruv was depicted killing a large number of criminals, a drastic and jarring departure from the "no-kill, no-gun" code that was foundational to the Super Commando Dhruv character established by his original creator, Anupam Sinha.
+This narrative weakness and the shift in character ethics were directly attributed to the fact that SPCL#1 was written by experimental publisher Sanjay Gupta, one of the owner and writer of Raj comics at that time, famous for the darker, more violent world of Nagraj and Doga, and not by Dhruv's creator, Anupam Sinha.
+This unique editorial decision created a fascinating but weak story, albeit flawed, piece of comics history—a testament to the clash of two creative sides, which ultimately proved no match for Anupam Sinha's depth of character building and storytelling.